inspect_categories checks if an object is eligible to be used

 user-defined functions.

-x | An arbitrary object. |
+inspect_categories(x)| x | An arbitrary object. |

-does not return any output.
+inspect_categories does not return any output.
 There are two

 possible outcomes:

-is eligible to be used as the levels of a factor.
+The call is silent if x is eligible to be used as the levels of a factor.

 An informative error message is thrown otherwise.

-conducts a series of tests to check if x
+inspect_categories conducts a series of tests to check if x

 is eligible to be used as the levels of a factor.
 Namely,

-checks if:
+inspect_categories checks if:

-is NULL
+x is NULL or empty.

-is atomic.
+x is atomic.

-has an eligible data type (logical, integer, double, character).
+x has an eligible data type (logical, integer, double, character).

-There are NA
+There are NA or NaN values in x.

-There are repeated values in x
+There are repeated values in x.

-to validate dichotomous
+inspect_data_dichotomous to validate dichotomous

 data.

-inspect_data_categorical
+inspect_data_categorical and

-to validate categorical
+inspect_data_cat_as_dichotom to validate categorical

 data.

-to validate
+inspect_par_bernoulli to validate

 Bernoulli/Binomial proportions.

-to validate vectors of
+inspect_par_multinomial to validate vectors of

 Multinomial proportions.

-to validate character vectors.
+inspect_character to validate character vectors.

-to validate character
+inspect_character_match to validate character

 vectors with predefined allowed values.